 But the real value of hiring Doyle and Barrett to the staff will be that both bring different perspectives in the context of quarterback development.

-Barrett, a former starter at Ohio State, and backup in the league was an assistant with the Lions for three seasons.
-The ability to see the game from a players point of view will be so critical for Williams mental development.
+Barrett, a former starting quarterback at Ohio State, and backup in the league was an assistant with the Lions for three seasons.
+The ability to see the game from a player’s point of view will be so critical for Williams’ mental development.

-Doyle was the Denver Broncos tight ends coach from 2023-24 for two seasons under Sean Payton, a role which allowed him to have a front row seat to Bo Nix’s development.
-Williams counterpart, Nix quickly became one of the league’s hottest rookie quarterbacks, cementing his status as the future of the Broncos.
+Doyle was the Denver Broncos tight ends coach from 2023-24 for two seasons under head coach Sean Payton, a role which allowed him to have a front-row seat to Bo Nix’s development.
+Williams’ counterpart, Nix quickly became one of the league’s hottest rookie quarterbacks, cementing his status as the future of the Broncos.

-Too many voices in the room could also lead to a recipe for disaster, something that the Bears need to be prepared for.
-Nothing is guaranteed in a league like the NFL and quite frankly, Johnson need to ensure that there is a backup plan in place in the event that Williams development doesn’t go as planned.
+Too many voices in the room could also lead to a recipe for disaster, which the Bears need to be prepared for.
+Nothing is guaranteed in a league like the NFL and quite frankly, Johnson needs to ensure that there is a backup plan in place in the event that Williams’ development doesn’t go as planned.

 But for now, the optimism remains as the Bears continue to look ahead to the 2025 offseason and the regular season, one in which the team has a legitimate chance to go from worst to first in a league where circumstances can change instantly.